 Barry Sample, PhD, senior director of science and technology, for Quest Diagnostics, will discuss the latest data from the Drug Testing Index and an analysis of workforce marijuana testing via webinar on Wednesday, June 16 at 12 pm EDT/11 am CDT.
 Click here to register and attend.

 About the Quest Diagnostics Drug Testing Index™

-The Quest Diagnostics Drug Testing Index™ (DTI) is a series of reports that provide insights into trends in workforce drug use, based on positivity results for de-identified laboratory testing performed by Quest Diagnostics for a range of illicit, legal and prescription drugs.
+The Quest Diagnostics Drug Testing Index™ (DTI) is a series of reports that provide insights into trends in workforce drug use based on positivity rates of de-identified laboratory tests performed by Quest Diagnostics for a range of illicit, legal and prescription drugs.
 It examines test results according to three categories of workers: federally mandated, safety-sensitive workers; the general workforce; and the combined U.S. workforce.
-Federally mandated, safety-sensitive workers includes certain U.S. federal workers as well as pilots, bus and truck drivers, and workers in nuclear power plants, for whom routine drug testing is mandated by the U.S. Department of Health and Human Services, the U.S. Department of Transportation or the Nuclear Regulatory Commission.
-Quest Diagnostics has analyzed annual workplace drug testing data since 1988.
+Federally mandated, safety-sensitive workers include pilots, bus and truck drivers, and workers in nuclear power plants, for whom routine drug testing is mandated by the U.S. Department of Health and Human Services.

 About Quest Diagnostics

 Quest Diagnostics empowers people to take action to improve health outcomes.
 Derived from the world's largest database of clinical lab results, our diagnostic insights reveal new avenues to identify and treat disease, inspire healthy behaviors and improve health care management.
 Quest annually serves one in three adult Americans and half the physicians and hospitals in the United States.
 Our 50,000 employees understand that, in the right hands and with the right context, our diagnostic insights can inspire actions that transform lives.
 QuestDiagnostics.com.